Nutlope/aiangels/README.md

 ## Todos v3

 - [x] Added additional folks who DMed me
+- [x] Make custom card component for folks to make the table responsive on mobile (Thanks John Phamous!)
 - [ ] Profile pages like /jaredpalmer with a full angel investor profile.
 Should include all the info in the table + maybe sections like previous investments
-- [ ] Make custom card component for folks to make the table responsive on mobile
 - [ ] Add an OG Image
 - [ ] Make categories and search responsive on mobile (hiding on mobile for now)
 - [ ] General refactoring, split index page into multiple components
+- [ ] Ask Next team why the target in tsconfig is es5